musicalmaya12/TeamRocket/README.md

 # The Mood Playlist Generator

 ### Overview
 The Mood Playlist Generator is an application that uses sentiment analysis to generate "smart" playlists depending on a user's mood.
 We retrieve song information from the Spotify API and lyrics from the Genius API and store this data in a local datastore.
-Then, we use Flair for sentiment analysis on the song information.
+We then process this data to gather sentiment scores for each song.
+Then, we use Flair, a natural language processing library, for sentiment analysis on the song information.
 The algorithm outputs a playlist with songs that the user can listen to directly on Spotify,

 ### How to use the application: